buzzm/WebF3/README.md

 Registration binds the function name (a string) to a class (*not* the instance, the class; not the class name, the class!) plus "context" or variables to pass to the function class upon construction.
-The function name string cannot be the empty string "" and it should realistically be something that can be easily encoded on the URL so avoid spaces, slashes, punctuation, quotes, etc.
+The function name string cannot be the empty string "" and it should realistically be something that can be easily encoded on the URL so avoid spaces, punctuation, quotes, etc.

 This approach differs slightly from Java servlets where typically the servlet is instantiated only once in the lifetime of the container and